 Abstract

-Thyroid hormone receptor-interacting protein 13 (TRIP13) is an AAA+ ATPase that regulates protein complex assembly and disassembly and is known to be a chromosomal instability gene, with the ability to repair DNA-double-strand breaks (DSBs).
+Thyroid hormone receptor-interacting protein-13 (TRIP13) is an AAA+ ATPase that regulates protein complex assembly and disassembly and is known to be a chromosomal instability gene, with the ability to repair DNA-double-strand breaks (DSBs).
 TRIP13 overexpression has been linked to the proliferation and development of many human malignancies, including multiple myeloma (MM).
-Accordingly, TRIP13 is recognized as a potential drug target for anticancer drug development.
-This study aims to identify novel small molecules as TRIP13 inhibitors through virtual screening, similarity-based search, and different bioassays.
-This leads to the discovery of five compounds exhibiting high antiproliferative activities on multiple myeloma (MM) cell lines.
+Accordingly, TRIP13 is recognized as a potential drug target for anticancer drug development with some reported inhibitors but none under clinical trials or approved for clinical use.
+This study aims to identify novel small molecules as potential TRIP13 inhibitors structural different from previously reported compounds through virtual screening, ligand-based similarity search, and different bioassays.
+This leads to the discovery of five compounds exhibiting high antiproliferative activities on multiple myeloma (MM) cell lines and good enzyme inhibitory properties.
 Among them, F368-0183 showed the best antiproliferative activity with IC50 = 5.25 μM (H-929 cell line), comparable to the positive control DCZ0415 (IC50 = 9.64 μM).
-Also, the cellular thermal shift assay (CETSA) confirmed that this compound could specifically target the TRIP13 protein in MM cells.
-In addition, the AAA+ ATPase activity assay demonstrated that this compound showed inhibitory activity than DCZ0415.
-Further, molecular dynamic simulation studies revealed that the novel compounds could significantly interact with residues of TRIP13, especially, .
+Also, the cellular thermal shift assay (CETSA) confirmed that this compound could specifically target and interact with the TRIP13 protein in MM cells.
+In addition, the AAA+ ATPase activity assay demonstrated that the five compounds showed better inhibitory activity with DCZ0415.
+Further molecular dynamic simulation studies revealed that the novel compounds could significantly interact with 12 residues of TRIP13, especially, R386, E139, R389, E135, S138, and G385.
 Therefore, the new molecular scaffolds of these compounds, their efficacy in suppressing MM cell line proliferation, and the displayed TRIP13 AAA+ ATPase inhibitory properties provide important clues for the development of novel anti-MM drugs by targeting TRIP13.

 Keywords: TRIP13 inhibitors, virtual screening, multiple myeloma, bioassay, MD simulation.

-Graphical abstract
+TOC